radiocontrolled/kaching-kaching/readme.md

 Historical rate
 - View performance over last 5 days

 Exchange rate data is bootstraped into the page using the cURL PHP library.
-This is handled in a file called `request.php`, which isn't included in the GitHub repository for security reasons.
+This is handled in a file called `request.php` (which isn't included in the GitHub repository for security reasons).

-you can 'bootstrap' the exchange rate data into the page, using a server-side language like PHP.

 # Disclaimer
 This tool is for informational purposes only.